8.4 Promoting culture and cultural participation

-Admission to many cultural locations, under the Department of Housing, Local Government and Heritage, is free to the public, including the National Museum of Ireland, Irish Museum of Modern Art, Chester Beatty Library, and Crawford Gallery.
+Admission to many cultural locations, is free to the public, including the National Museum of Ireland, Irish Museum of Modern Art, Chester Beatty Library, and Crawford Gallery.
 Entry to the National Gallery of Ireland’s permanent collection is free and while there may be an entrance fee for individual exhibitions, these exhibitions are free for those under 18 years and for full-time students.

 The Department of Tourism, Culture, Arts, Gaeltacht, Sport and Media’s Culture and Arts Division provides the capital infrastructure for the National Cultural Institutions, funding their day-to-day activities and by providing financial support for projects supporting the cultural infrastructure in Ireland.
 The Council of National Cultural Institutions (CNCI) includes representatives from each of the National Cultural Institutions.
 The Learning and Engagement Group of the CNCI includes representatives from the education, participation or engagement teams/departments of each institution, and is a forum for sharing policy and practice across the institutions.